itornaza/sdc-finding-lane-lines/README.md

 - Another shortcoming could be if another vehicle is taking over and is on a line segment in front of our car.
 Then the line would be desrupted and might cause problems in my detection pipeline.

-## Suggest possible improvements to the pipeline
+## Possible future improvements to the pipeline

 - A possible improvement would be to improve on the line averaging by using higher order polynomial functions to detect curved lines.